Pinggy-io/pinggy_website/content/docs/guides/long_running_tunnels.md

 You can use Pinggy to host websites, apps, and files from localhost just like any server.
 You just need to ensure the following:

-1. Get a persistent subdomain or a custom domain from the <a href="https://dashboard.pinggy.io" target="_blank">dashboard</a>.
+1. Get a persistent subdomain or a custom domain from the [dashboard](https://dashboard.pinggy.io).
-2. Generate an ssh key.
-Run `ssh keygen` command in the terminal / command prompt.
-Press Enter / Return key till the command finishes executing.
+2. To generate an SSH key, run the following command in your terminal and press Enter:

+    ```bash
+    ssh-keygen
+    ```

+    Press Enter to save the key in the default location, optionally add a passphrase by typing it and pressing Enter, and continue pressing Enter for any additional prompts until the command finishes.
 3. Use the token to start the tunnel as described next.

 The following command ensures that your tunnels stay alive and restart on its own if something goes wrong: